Dr Lotte Reinbold, Selwyn

 Biographical Information

 I'm a Fellow, College Lecturer, and Director of Studies at Selwyn College, Cambridge.
 I did my BA in English at Robinson College, my MA in Medieval and Renaissance Studies at UCL, then returned to Robinson for my PhD, which was funded by the Judy and Nigel Weiss Scholarship.
-I teach for papers 3, 4 and 5 at Part I, and Papers 5 and 6 at Part II, and supervise dissertations relating to my areas of interest.
+I teach for Paper 2 at Part 1A, Papers 4 and 5 at Part 1B, and Papers 5 and 6 at Part II, and supervise dissertations relating to my areas of interest.

 Research Interests

-I'm primarily a medievalist, with a particular interest in dream poems.
-I'm currently working on a book project, tentatively titled The Abstractionists, which traces the afterlife and reception of Chaucer's dream poetry.
-At the moment, I'm happily stuck in the eighteenth century thinking about Alexander Pope, and may be there for some time.
+I'm primarily a medievalist.
+My PhD was on medieval dream poetry, and tried to think about how we might read medieval dream poems through conventions of setting.
 More generally, my interests are in the fields of literary imitation, convention, and allusion.
 I'm interested in thinking about how people thought with and about medieval literature over long periods of time, and particularly how medievalism is used as a political device.
+I'm writing a book about literary imitation, pastiche, and editing Chaucer, 1700-1900 (ish), which argues that we should read the rise of Chaucerian pastiche in this period alongside the astonishing advances in editing Chaucer's canon, and which features a lot of eighteenth-century poets being delightfully silly in order to say interesting and serious things.
 Other things I'm thinking about at the moment include: literary hoaxes and forgeries, Thomas Gray, the history of glasses, architecture and form, David Jones, and Philip Larkin.
+I am always thinking about Alexander Pope.

 Selected Publications